dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

   1.2. parallel execution of TX5, TX6, TX7, TX8
   1.3. parallel execution of TX9, TX10
 Phase 2:
-  2.1. parallel validation of all transactions in which TX2, TX3, TX6, TX7 fail and re-execute
+  2.1. parallel validation of all transactions in which TX2, TX3, TX4, TX6fail and re-execute
-    2.2. continued parallel validation of all transactions in which TX8 fail and re-execute 2.3. parallel validation of all transactions in which TX3, TX8, TX9 fail and re-execute 2.4. parallel validation of all transactions in which all succeed
+    2.2. continued parallel validation of all transactions in which TX9 fails and re-executes 2.3. parallel validation of all transactions in which TX3, TX4 fail and re-execute 2.4. parallel validation of all transactions in which TX4 fails and re-executes 2.5. parallel validation of all transactions in which all succeed
 ```

 It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k) because every transaction is validated after previous executions complete.
 However, it is quite wasteful in resources, each loop fully executing/validating all transactions.